inferablehq/inferable/README.md

 - 🛡️ **[Zero Network Config](https://docs.inferable.ai/pages/no-incoming-connections)**: No inbound connections or networking config required.
 Everything works via long-polling pub-sub.

-- 🔌 **Multiple Language Support**: Native SDKs for TypeScript, Go, .NET and more coming soon - integrate with your existing codebase in minutes.
+- 🔌 **[Multiple Language Support](#language-support)**: Native SDKs for TypeScript, Go, .NET and more coming soon - integrate with your existing codebase in minutes.

-- ✨ **Fully open-source and self-hostable**: Inferable is 100% open-source, MIT licensed, and self-hostable.
+- ✨ **[Fully open-source and self-hostable](https://docs.inferable.ai/pages/self-hosting)**: Inferable is 100% open-source, MIT licensed, and self-hostable.
 We also offer a managed service with high availability and a generous free tier.

 ![Deployment](./assets/deployment.png)

 ## Get Started

-Check out our [quick start guide](https://docs.inferable.ai/pages/quick-start) for a step-by-step guide on how to get started.
+Check out our [quick start guide](https://docs.inferable.ai/pages/quick-start) for a step-by-step guide on how to get started with creating your first automation.

 ## Self hosting